opengauss-mirror/docs/content/en/docs/Administratorguide/backup-and-restoration.md

       -   Specify the system-generated recycle bin name of the table you want to retrieve.

       -   Run  **TIMECAPSULE TABLE ...
 TO BEFORE  DROP**  statements until you retrieve the table you want.
   -   When a dropped table is restored, only the base table name is restored, and the names of other subobjects remain the same as those in the recycle bin.
 You can run the DDL command to manually change the names of subobjects as required.
   -   The recycle bin does not support write operations such as DML, DCL, and DDL, and does not support DQL query operations \(supported in later versions\).
+  -   Between the flashback point and the current point, a statement has been executed to modify the table structure or to affect the physical structure.
+Therefore, the flashback fails.
+The error message "ERROR: The table definition of %s has been changed." is displayed when flashback is performed on a table where DDL operations have been performed.
+The error message "ERROR: recycle object %s desired does not exis" is displayed when flashback is performed on DDL operations, such as changing namespaces and table names.

 - **RENAME  TO**